Your Autoregressive Model Already Reveals the Causal Graph: Conclusion

 \section{Conclusion}

-We presented TRACE, a framework for single-stream causal discovery that repurposes autoregressive sequence models as density estimators.
-By bypassing the combinatorial burden of classical constraint-based approaches, TRACE scales linearly with the event vocabulary and enables accurate causal structure learning using off-the-shelf sequence forecasters without task-specific retraining.
-Our theoretical and experimental analysis confirms that structural identifiability remains recoverable even under imperfect approximations.
-Overall, TRACE represents a principled step toward causal world models operating directly on raw event sequences.
+We presented TRACE, a framework for sample-level causal discovery that repurposes pretrained autoregressive sequence models as density estimators.
+By amortizing the learning of process dynamics during pretraining, TRACE enables accurate causal structure recovery from a single observed sequence at inference time — bypassing the combinatorial burden of classical constraint-based approaches and scaling linearly with the event vocabulary, without task-specific retraining.
+Our theoretical and experimental analysis confirms that structural identifiability is recoverable even under imperfect model approximations, provided the stated assumptions hold.